cornstarch-org/Cornstarch/docs/parallelization/cornstarch_parallel.md

     Cornstarch does not optimize rank assignment and leaves it to user responsibility.
     The example above assigns 3 GPUs to the encoders and 8 GPUs to the LLM;
     if each node has 8 GPUs, cross-node GPUs may be assigned to the LLM (5 GPUs from one node, and 3 GPUs from another one).

+### Modality Parallelism

+Cornstarch executes multiple modality encoders in parallel, as there is no dependency between them.
+By using `cornstarch.plugin.multimodal_parallel_plugin.MultimodalParallelPlugin`, modality encoders will be assigned to different devices and executed separately.

+If you do not want to parallelize them, consider using `cornstarch.plugin.encoders_colocated_plugin.EncodersColocatedPlugin`, which colocates multiple modality encoders into the same GPUs and execute them sequentially.

 ## Running Parallelized Module